 Transition is the planned move from health services for children to health services for adults.

 Living with epilepsy, for most of you means living with a long term health condition.

-When you are about 14, your doctor might start talking to you and your parents about helping you get ready for transition or moving to adult health services.
+When you are a teenager, your doctor might start talking to you and your parents about helping you get ready for moving to adult health services.
 Don’t worry; they will do this over time so you can start being a little more independent before this happens.
 Some doctors will ask you to see you by yourself for the first part of the appointment so you can ask any questions you like, and the doctor can ask you questions too.
 Often your parents are then asked to join you and the rest of the appointment is done together.
 It can be difficult to remember everything the doctor says, or even understand some of the information, so it is important that you ask questions when you are not sure what is meant.

 As you get older you will become more involved in discussions and decisions about your treatments.